 Enterprise AWS can be deployed as a single instance or as an HA clustered pair of instances for high availability and resilience.
-For details of adding a second (slave) instance, please refer to page 6 and 45.
-It's also possible to deploy 2 instances in different AZs for high availability, this is achieved using a primary/secondary master model rather than the master/slave model, please refer to pages 7 and 48 for more details.
+For details of adding a second (Secondary) instance, please refer to Deployment Concepts - Single Availability Zone and Configuring HA Using 2 Instances (Primary & Secondary).
+It's also possible to deploy 2 instances in different AZs for high availability, this is achieved using a Primary 1/Primary 2 model rather than the Primary/Secondary model, please refer to Deployment Concepts - Dual Availability Zones and Configuring HA Using 2 Instances across Availability Zones for more details.